Recent Announcements

 For more information see http://sbir.nasa.gov/

-Innovative Imaging and Research (I2R) receives FAA 333 Exemption for Unmanned Aerial Vehicle Operation
+Innovative Imaging & Research Corp.
+(I2R) receives FAA 333 Exemption for Unmanned Aerial Vehicle Operation

 Company first in South Mississippi allowed to fly UAV's under 200 ft for commercial purposes with FAA Exemption